alexis-mignon/pygpmf/README.md

 The primay aim of this project was to be able to extract GPS tracks from GoPro video files, so the GPS part is more tested.

-We use `python-ffmpeg` to extract the GPMF stream from video files.
+We use `ffmpeg-python` to extract the GPMF stream from video files.

 ```python
 import gpmf